 What appears at first glance to be great luck— affordable exhibition space in a prohibitive real-estate market— in fact exposed the space and its staff to a range of other expressions of power.
 The landlord saw himself as doing a favour for the arts community, rather than providing a service within a business transaction.
 He neglected necessary upkeep on the building and refused to grant any form of lease agreement.
 The gallery therefore rented on a month-to-month basis that could be terminated at any moment.
 Despite the ceiling often leaking from overflowed bathwater from the upstairs tenants, accumulating mould and rotting plaster, the landlord forbid the gallery from making their own, even self-funded, repairs to the building, and without any proper lease, the gallery could not apply for funding to undertake those repairs.

-While conducting research for this project, I spoke with the landlord.
-During our conversation he explained his no-lease policy (he felt taken advantage of by the arts community, so he prohibited a lease to maintain control).
+While conducting research for this project, the artist spoke with the landlord.
+During this conversation the landlord explained his no-lease policy (he felt taken advantage of by the arts community, so he prohibited a lease to maintain control).
 He also mentioned that the only income he made from the property was through rentals to the film industry, an industry which is already heavily subsidized by the city.

-For the exhibition I used the decaying building as a performing material presence.
-I lit the gallery from the floor directed upwards to illuminate the worst of the damages and leaks on the ceiling.
+For the exhibition, the artist used the decaying building as a performing material presence.
+He lit the gallery from the floor directed upwards to illuminate the worst of the damages and leaks on the ceiling.
 The installation of lighting continued beyond the exhibition space into the storage areas, where damage was most severe.

-I pursued the landlord’s claim that he frequently rented the building for film shoots.
-Through careful online research, I found the segments of tv shows and films recorded in or outside the gallery or the rooms above it.
-I created a montage of these excerpts.
+Schwebel also pursued the landlord’s claim that he frequently rented the building for film shoots.
+The artist found the segments of tv shows and films recorded in or outside the gallery or the rooms above it and created a montage of these excerpts.
 Characters perpetually enter, return to, or converse in and around the gallery building, the same building in which the video is viewed.

-A recording of my conversation with the landlord, re-enacted with a voice actor performing as the landlord, was also exhibited.
+A recording of the conversation with the landlord, re-enacted using a voice actor performing as the landlord, was also exhibited.
 In this conversation, the landlord comes across as an eccentric but spartan character.